 Sitting in an overheating Jeep, Scott’s doing a bit of research when he discovers that “damnatio memoriae” was a Roman practice in which the government decreed to destroy the images of the damned — names were scratched off inscriptions, faces were chiseled off statues.
 As the Romans believed, being forgotten was a punishment worse than death.
 It was a practice that was later used on a serial killer in 1598.
 Known as the “demon tailor,” the killer would boil the flesh off of children’s bones to eat.

 And if that weren’t bad enough, the name of the serial killer is still TBD considering that the courts destroyed all documents about him.
 That killer?
 Well, it seems he became a werewolf…named The Beast.

-NEXT: Theo offers Malia his
+NEXT: Theo offers Malia his body help

 But believe it or not, that isn’t the only issue Scott and Stiles have to discuss.
 Driving down the road, Scott updates Stiles on his latest visit to see Malia.
 Not only was Braeden there, but based on the level of aggression Scott sensed from Malia, he thinks she’s planning to kill her mother.

 Speaking of Malia, she’s currently back at the school.
 While Liam and Mason team up with their love interests to work on an AP Biology assignment — someone has to go to class — Malia makes eye contact with Theo before heading to the animal clinic.
 Not able to find Deaton, she’s more than frustrated when Theo shows up with an offer.
 He claims that he can help her find Deaton and the Desert Wolf.
 How?
 Because he knows how the Dread Doctors found everyone else.